FAQ: On-Demand Virtual Care

 This virtual care service is available to patients located in Indiana at time of service.

-How much does it cost to use virtual care?
+How much does it cost to use on-demand virtual care?

 • Insurance is accepted.
 For visits covered by insurance, coverage and final cost may vary.
 Please check with your insurance provider.